greenelab/czi-seed-rfa/manuscript.md

 are being collected.
 We will implement and evaluate techniques to learn shared low-dimensional representations between the UMI-resolution graph and quantified samples, so that samples where either component is available can be used for search **[CASEY ADD SHARED LATENT SPACE REF]**.
+These UMI-graphs will be embedded in the prior of scCoGAPS and architecture of non-linear latent space techniques.

 Reference genomes allow scientists to identify specific differences between the reference and genomes of interest.
 We will use these representations to quantify differences between a reference transcriptome map (the HCA) and target transcriptome maps from samples of interest.
+**Elana: I find this confusing -- are we referring to reference genome builds or references in low dimensional space?
+Need to clarify.**
-We will leverage common low-dimensional representations and cell-to-cell correlation structure both within and across transcriptome maps.
+We will leverage common
+low-dimensional representations and cell-to-cell correlation structure both within and across transcriptome maps.
 Quantifying the differences between samples characterized at the single-cell level reveals population or individual